-The table on the next page details indices for each asset class that are used to calculate the Benchmark return that the Funds will be measured against.
+The table below details indices for each asset class that are used to calculate the Benchmark return that the Funds will be measured against.
 It also details the current tax treatment, the current NZD strategic hedging level and whether the index is a market index or peer group index.